-With Social Metrics Pro, all this information can be accessed with just one click.
+With Social Metrics Pro, all this information is available on-demand, with just one click.

-(SocialMetricsPro constantly tracks social signals from the social sites that you care most about!)
+(SocialMetricsPro actively tracks the social sites that you care most about!)

-- Quick and easy to install and set up.
+- Fast and simple to install and use.
 Be up and running in minutes.

-- Widgets And Extensions Ready.
-You can extend its functionality using external and built-in widgets.
-View updated information right on your WordPress admin bar, display social content on your sidebar or anywhere in your site using point-and-click widgets.
+- Widgets & Extensions Ready.
+You can extend the plugin’s functionality with built-in and external widgets.
+Access updated stats right on your WordPress admin bar, display social content on your blog sidebar or anywhere in your site using widgets.

-- 1-click auto-updating functionality.
-You can update the plugin in a single click via the WordPress Updates screen, or update the manually manually.
-You can also choose to be notified via email when new versions are released.
+- 1-click updates.
+You can update SocialMetricsPro with a single click via the WordPress Updates page, or update the manually manually.
+You can also opt to be notified via email whenever new plugin updates are released.

-- Utilizes very little hosting resources.
-Reports are compiled very quickly, using minimal server resources.
-Report generation also displays the amount of time spent retrieving information and the server memory used to gather data.
+- Plugin uses very little hosting resources.
+Reporting is very quickly, using little server resources.
+The tool also displays the amount of time spent retrieving information and the server memory used to gather data.

-- Sorting, Searching And Filtering Features: Social Metrics Pro lets you sort, search and filter your data however you like.
-You can perform keyword searches to study topic-related posts, and even filter the results by publishing date, post authors, post type, or by category.
+- Sort, Search & Filter Features: Social Metrics Pro allows you to sort and filter information as you like.
+You can perform keyword searches to study posts related to certain topics, and even filter the results by category, post type, publishing date, or post authors.

-- Export Data To Excel: You can export and plot data in Excel for further analysis.
-Data can be exported in tab-delimited and comma-separated file formats, and imported to Excel or the spreadsheet application of your choice.
+- Export Data To Excel: You can export filtered, sorted data and custom queries to Excel for further analysis.
+Data can be exported in tab-delimited and comma-separated file formats, and imported to the spreadsheet application of your choice.

 Feedback From Users